Turbo Takeaways

 Financial Aid

 If you need additional assistance, the Supplemental Security Income (SSI) program offers a boost to those who are 65 and older and have limited resources and income.
-SSI doesn’t require the full 40 Social Security credits needed for Social Security retirement benefits, but instead, eligibility is determined based on age, marital status, location, citizenship status, and income level.
+SSI doesn’t require the full 40 Social Security credits required for Social Security retirement benefits.
+Instead, eligibility is determined based on age, marital status, location, citizenship status, and income level.

 Housing